 Ng Mui, or Wu Mei in Mandarin pronunciation, was the most senior, as well as the only female, of the five Shaolin grandmasters during the Qing Dynasty.
 The other four Shaolin grandmasters were Pak Mei (Bai Mei), Chee Seen (Zhi Zhan), Foong Tou Tak (Feng Dao De) and Miu Hin (Miao Xian).

 The Plum Blossom Fist, or Meifaquan in Chinese, was her favourite kungfu set.
 In my webpages, I have referred to it as the Flower Set.
 Another Shaolin grandmaster who was famous for the Flower Set was Miu Hin.
 Different versions of the Flower Set have been passed down the generations till today.
-You can find some interesting techniques and skills of the Flower Set explained in Answer 11 of my Question-Answer September (Part 1) series.

 The Flower Set or the Plum Blossom Fist is a kungfu set, that is a sequence of kungfu techniques arranged in some meaningful order.
 It is not a particular style of kungfu like Wing Chun, Praying Mantis or Taijiquan.